 Calluses often surface when the skin rubs against something hard like bone, the ground or a shoe, and appear on areas of the foot that bear the most weight.
 Activities such as running and walking barefoot that put repeated pressure on the foot are often to blame.

-Top tips for avoiding and managing corns and calluses
+Tips for avoiding and managing corns and calluses

 Corns and calluses won’t improve until you find and relieve the source of pressure first.
 They should only be self-treated if you know the cause and have you’ve spoken to a healthcare professional about the best way to manage it.

 The best way to prevent corns and calluses from recurring in the future is to wear shoes that reduce pressure and rubbing on the toes and forefeet.
-You can also use a pumice stone or foot file regularly to gently remove hard skin, before drying feet thoroughly after washing them and applying a special moisturising cream.
+You can also use a pumice stone or foot file regularly to gently remove hard skin, before drying feet thoroughly after washing them and applying a moisturising cream.

 To explore related products, click here.